LTopx/Le-AI-Docs/README.md

-# Le-AI Docs
+# Nextra Docs Template

-This is a template for creating documentation with [Le-AI](https://le-ai.app).
+This is a template for creating documentation with [Nextra](https://nextra.site).

 [**Live Demo →**](https://nextra-docs-template.vercel.app)